Posts Tagged ‘economic news’

 I repeat my view that there isn’t a lot of new action to take, particularly in equities.
 The stock market is right at its high; it hasn’t really had a meaningful correction in ages and is very much due for a break.

 In terms of portfolio strategy, I’m still a big fan of dividend-paying blue chips, peppered with a few aggressive positions.
 The healthiest part of the stock market remains well-capitalized large corporations that have more cash than they know what to do with.
 The prospects for increasing dividends in 2014 are robust.
 (See “Why I Like This Blue Chip So Much [55th Dividend Increase Just Announced].”)

-In terms of monetary policy, we know that … Read More
+In terms of monetary policy, we know that short-term interest … Read More